Skip to Content

 How Do You Prove Future Income?

-Proving future income on an FHA multifamily home is not as hard as it sounds.
-Assuming you have no history of collecting rent from this property, here’s what you need.
+Proving future income on an FHA multifamily home isn’t as hard as it sounds.
+Here’s what you need.

-• If units are currently rented: Supply the lender with current lease agreements for all units that you won’t be occupying.
+• If units are currently rented: Supply the lender with current lease agreements for the units you won’t be occupying.
+Ask your real estate agent to get this from the seller’s agent.

-• If units are not rented: The FHA appraiser will complete a few different reports including an income/expense analysis (Fannie Mae 216/Freddie Mac 998) and a market rent analysis (Fannie Mae 1025/Freddie Mac 72).
+• If units are not rented: The FHA appraiser will complete several reports, including an income/expense analysis (Fannie Mae 216/Freddie Mac 998) and a market rent analysis (Fannie Mae 1025/Freddie Mac 72).

-From there, the lender will use the lesser of:
+From there, the lender uses the lesser of:

 • The projected income based on an income/expense estimate